Untitled design-6

 Though these standards are frequently aligned with the American Common Core, the curriculum is so much more than American.
 Click here to discover exactly what it is.

-“We know that we're teaching skills and understandings that connect to our values and connect to our purpose as a school, and that are informed by our context here in Beijing,” says Ms. Poulsen.
+“We know that we're teaching skills and understandings that connect to our values and connect to our purpose as a school, and that are informed by our context here in Beijing,” said Ms. Poulsen.

 2. Every student’s learning is aligned horizontally and vertically